samg/timetrap/README.md

 Timetrap
 ========

-Timetrap is a ruby port of Trevor Caira's Timebook, a small utility which aims to be a low-overhead way of tracking what you spend time on.
+Timetrap is a utility which provides an easy to use command line interface for tracking what you spend your time on.
+It is a ruby port of Trevor Caira's Timebook, a small python utility.
 It contains several enhancement over Timebook notably the ability to parse natural language time strings.
 This makes commands such as ``t in --at "30 minutes ago"`` possible.
+Timetrap is also able to export entries to several formats (e.g. ical, csv) and is designed to be easily extended to support additional export formats.
 Timetrap maintains its state in a sqlite3 database.

 To install: